Jump to section

 The noticeable sign and symptom is a tongue-like bulge, protruding through the dog’s vulva.
 Other symptoms include:

 If your dog is pregnant and ready to give birth, pushing to deliver the puppies may result in the bulging and swelling of the tissues.
 In fact, this can create a blockage when your dog is ready to deliver her puppies.
-This should be considered a medical emergency where a C-section should be administered.
+This should be considered a medical emergency where a C-section should be undertaken.
 If not, then the mother and the pups may be at risk.
 Therefore, a veterinarian should be consulted for medical assistance.

 It is important for you as a pet owner to realize the severity of the problem and get your dog to the veterinarian as early as possible.
 Your veterinarian will provide a proper diagnosis upon assessing the symptoms.
 Most veterinarians believe that vaginal prolapse and heightened estrogen levels are connected.
 The reason for this observation and conclusion is that the condition usually happens prior to the dog’s heat cycle where estrogen levels are higher.